 Keep your baby’s skin well moisturized.

 Dry skin is common in infants and can be due to a number of reasons, including eczema.
-While details are still emerging, science has shown differences between the microbiome in dry and normal skin.
+While details are still emerging, science has shown differences between the microbiome in dry skin and other skin types.
 Studies have shown a link between a significantly imbalanced microbiome and a variety of conditions – for example, atopic dermatitis and eczema.
 The way to care for their skin is keeping it moisturized at all times to encourage healing.
 The ideal time to moisturize is immediately after a bath, but developing a routine that involves applying a baby lotion for dry skin once a day, even when not bathing, is a healthy habit to get your infant’s skin on track.
 Look for a rich moisturizer like Baby Dove Sensitive Moisture Lotion, which gently nourishes baby’s delicate microbiome and hydrates skin for 24 hours

 Trust your way.